Icelandic moss plant. For the cardiovascular system. Use for cough

 • pigments.

-The medicinal components of the plant are effectively used in diseases of the gastrointestinal tract, restore motor skills, relieve inflammatory processes.
+The medicinal components of the plant are effectively used for gastrointestinal diseases, restore motor skills, relieve inflammatory processes.

-Iceland moss is used officially in food additives, thanks to the polysaccharide lichenin, lichen improves the secretion of bile.
-This type of plant is characterized by the presence of zinc, phosphorus, lead, silicon, which are responsible for antibacterial activity and improve work immune system person.
+Icelandic moss is officially used in food additives, thanks to the polysaccharide lichenin, lichen improves bile secretion.
+This type of plant is characterized by the presence of zinc, phosphorus, lead, silicon, which are responsible for antibacterial activity and improve performance immune system person.

-Cetraria helps fight pulmonary tuberculosis, pneumonia.
-Moss juice is effective when applied externally, it treats sores, boils, abscesses and non-healing wounds.
+Cetraria helps fight pulmonary tuberculosis and pneumonia.
+Moss juice is effective when used externally; it treats ulcers, boils, ulcers and non-healing wounds.

 With the help of concentrated decoctions, therapy is carried out to eliminate whooping cough, asthma, and colds.
-With seasonal ARVI diseases, this source of vigor helps to improve the functions of the immune system, lower the temperature, and relieve swelling in the nasal cavity.
+For seasonal ARVI diseases, this source of vigor helps improve the functions of the immune system, lower the temperature, and relieve swelling in the nasal cavity.

-Also, lichen reduces the manifestations of toxicosis, normalizes the thyroid gland, eliminates seals in the mammary glands when feeding a child and mastopathy.
-Great for lowering overweight.
-A special decoction helps to normalize the work of the gastrointestinal tract, digest food with high quality, and eliminate fatty cell deposits.
+Lichen also reduces the manifestations of toxicosis, normalizes the thyroid gland, eliminates compactions in the mammary glands when feeding a child and mastopathy.
+Great for reducing overweight.
+A special decoction helps normalize the functioning of the gastrointestinal tract, digest food efficiently, and eliminate fatty cell deposits.

 Cetraria promotes wound healing, restores the body after fractures and other complex diseases.
-It is used as a folk remedy for the relief of toothache, as well as in the treatment of body disorders.
+It is used as a folk remedy to relieve toothache, as well as in the treatment of body disorders.

 For the treatment of pneumonia, the following composition is effective: 2 tablespoons of the plant must be boiled in 0.5 liters of water for about 5 minutes, over low heat.
-After insisting for 30 minutes, take half a glass three times a day.
+After leaving for 30 minutes, take half a glass three times a day.
 It is recommended to drink decoctions after meals or an hour before the main meal.
-Iceland moss does not replace the need for antibiotics.
+Icelandic moss does not eliminate the need to take antibiotics.

-The following recipe will be useful: one spoonful of dried moss is poured into a glass of milk, boiled for several minutes on fire, with a tightly closed lid.
-Used before bed.
-It can also be added to herbs mother and stepmother, calendula or chamomile.
+The following recipe will be useful: one spoon of dried moss is poured into a glass of milk, boiled for several minutes on fire, with the lid tightly closed.
+Used before bedtime.
+You can also add to the composition mother herbs stepmother, calendula or chamomile.

 For tuberculosis and stomach problems

-for the treatment of tuberculosis and gastric ulcer you need to make such a decoction: put a spoonful of the plant and three glasses of water in a saucepan, boil.
-During the day, use the decoction in three doses.
+For the treatment of tuberculosis and stomach ulcer you need to make the following decoction: place a spoonful of the plant and three glasses of water in a saucepan and boil.
+Drink the decoction in three doses throughout the day.

-To eliminate the common cold, we take one tablespoon of Icelandic moss, St. John's wort, sage, fill it with water, insist for three hours.
-Before going to bed, wash your nose and gargle.
-You can also breathe over the hot composition for 10 minutes, until the product cools down.
-The tool helps to remove a runny nose, improve the general condition of the patient, eliminate dry cough.
+To eliminate a runny nose, take one tablespoon each of Icelandic moss, St. John's wort, sage, add water, and leave for three hours.
+Before going to bed, rinse your nose and gargle.
+You can also breathe over the hot mixture for 10 minutes until the product cools down.
+The product helps relieve a runny nose, improve the general condition of the patient, and eliminate dry cough.

 For intestinal disorders

-For people who suffer from flatulence, bloating, frequent constipation, you can use the following recipe: grind moss leaves into powder, pour two liters of cool water, leave to infuse for 24 hours.
-In order not to get the opposite effect and not cause an excessive laxative process, you need to reduce the dosage of the medicine or completely stop drinking it.
+For people who suffer from flatulence, bloating, and frequent constipation, you can use the following recipe: grind moss leaves into powder, add two liters of cool water, and leave to steep for 24 hours.
+In order not to get the opposite effect and not to cause an excessive laxative process, you need to reduce the dosage of the medicine or stop drinking it completely.

 Treatment of allergic manifestations

-Thanks to the healing components, cetraria helps fight against seasonal allergies, removing puffiness, lacrimation, redness and shortness of breath.
-A handful of moss is taken, poured with cool water, after 2 hours it is added to the composition of 0.5 liters of boiling water and boiled over low heat for 25 minutes.
-The infusion is used throughout the day in small doses.
+Thanks to its healing components, cetraria helps fight seasonal allergies, relieving swelling, lacrimation, redness and shortness of breath.
+Take a handful of moss, fill it with cool water, after 2 hours add 0.5 liters of boiling water and cook over low heat for 25 minutes.
+The infusion is consumed throughout the day in small doses.

 To cleanse the face and improve overall well-being

-To eliminate on the face teenage acne, heal wounds, remove pustular lesions skin, it is necessary to make an ordinary decoction of moss and a drug to wash the wounds every day, make lotions, wipe the face after cosmetics.
-It is advisable to rinse your head with such a decoction in order to get rid of dandruff and lice.
+To eliminate on the face teenage acne, heal wounds, remove abscesses skin, you need to make a regular decoction of moss and wash the wounds with the medicine every day, make lotions, wipe your face after cosmetics.
+It is advisable to rinse your hair with this decoction to get rid of dandruff and lice.

-And for a general improvement in well-being and rejuvenation of the body, it is allowed to drink a glass of healing liquid on an empty stomach per day.
+And for general improvement of well-being and rejuvenation of the body, you are allowed to drink a glass of healing liquid on an empty stomach a day.

-The collection of moss, toad grass, lemon balm and salep tubers is effectively used for impotence, they drink a decoction of three glasses daily.
+Collection of moss, toadflax grass, lemon balm and salep tubers is effectively used for impotence; drink three glasses of decoction daily.

 For weight loss

-Such a healing drink can be used during fasting days in order to remove extra centimeters at the waist for a very a short time.
+This healing drink can be used during fasting days to remove extra centimeters at the waist very much a short time.
 To do this, you need to drink a decoction of lichen before meals, as well as at night.
-The intestines will work better, the body will be cleansed of harmful toxins and toxins.
+The intestines will work better, the body will be cleansed of harmful waste and toxins.

-5 parts of moss and arrows of horsetail are taken, the mixture is poured with water, boiled for 5 minutes.
-You can also wipe your legs with tincture during depilation, so that the skin is velvety and elastic, heal faster small cuts on foot.
+Take 5 parts of moss and horsetail arrows, add water to the mixture, and boil for 5 minutes.
+You can also wipe your legs with tincture during depilation to make the skin velvety and elastic and heal faster small cuts on foot.

 Prevention and assistance in the treatment of cancer

-Japanese doctors conducted studies that showed that Icelandic moss in combination with green tea is effective tool for the treatment of oncological diseases - relieves symptoms of intoxication, improves general well-being, restores the body after chemotherapy.
+Japanese doctors conducted studies that showed that Icelandic moss in combination with green tea is effective means for the treatment of oncological diseases – relieves symptoms of intoxication, improves general health, restores the body after chemotherapy.

 Alcohol tincture of Icelandic moss

-Perfectly restores strength, helps control blood sugar levels.
-To do this, pour 100 g of the plant with a glass of vodka, put it in a cool place for two weeks.
-This composition helps to fight insomnia, relieves anxiety and irritation.
+Perfectly restores strength and helps control blood sugar levels.
+To do this, pour 100 g of the plant with a glass of vodka and put it in a cool place for two weeks.
+This composition helps fight insomnia, relieves anxiety and irritation.
 During use, the infusion is diluted with cold boiled water.

-Drying of the plant occurs at the end of summer, lichen bushes are collected and dried in the shade in the air.
-Then the grass is finely ground and put into a dry box, covered with a lid. sunlight should not get inside, so as not to overdry the moss and reduce its healing properties.
+The plant is dried at the end of summer; lichen bushes are collected and dried in the shade in the air.
+Then the grass is finely ground and put into a dry box, covered with a lid. sunlight should not get inside, so as not to dry out the moss and reduce its healing properties.

-For children from one to six years old, the tincture is done as follows:
+For children from one to six years old, the tincture is made as follows:

 • 1 teaspoon of pureed powder is poured with half a glass of boiled milk;

-• drunk three times before each full meal.
+• Drink three times before each full meal.

-For children over six years old, a tablespoon of powder is taken and 200 ml of milk is diluted.
-An infusion is used to relieve the inflammatory process of the upper respiratory tract, with bronchitis and various complications.
+For children over six years old, take a tablespoon of powder and dilute 200 ml of milk.
+The infusion is used to relieve inflammation of the upper respiratory tract, for bronchitis and various complications.

 Contraindications